 It is not exactly low risk for all stocks.

 Nevertheless, with the protest, the prices of many financial / bank stocks and property-related stocks in the Hong Kong Market are affected.
-So looking at the table below, I realised quite a number of these are bank stocks and property-related stocks (S/No 1 to 6).
+So looking at the table below which is my current Hong Kong Dividend portfolio, I realised quite a number of these are bank stocks and property-related stocks (S/No 1 to 6).

 Just listing the dividend yield for information, as I am sure the future dividend payout will drop.
 The earnings in the P/E will also drop in the coming months.